-My 30 years of Green Tech experience gained retrofitting 500 homes & co-authoring Austin's Building Code for Energy Conservation gives you the expertise you need.
+Technical Backround in Green Homes from 30 years of Green Tech experience, retrofitting 500 homes & co-authoring Austin's Building Code for Energy Conservation helps you make the best decisions for your family.

 Home Buyers Benefit from a Green Realtor